aaguiare/ih_datamadpt0923_project_m1/README.md

 - Others:

     - Slide deck for project introduction on project day
-    - Trash folder with all the iterations of the main file and modules
+    - Trash folder with all the iterations of the main file and modules, as well as additional resources used.
 ```

 📁 Folder structure